f9e/f9k9/README.md

 * Zappa deployment with s3 model storage
 * Caching
-* Generalize from binary to a list of categories.
+* Generalize settings to handle a list of categories.
 * Vector input (svg, pdf)
 * Video input (mp4, avi)

+## Proposal

+* Remove all batching functionality
+* Convert to OO design
+* Split into two services: 1) a robust array preparation service and 2) a highly optimized processing service